junyeopN/blog/docs/ffxivsimbot/indepthen.md

 1. In FFXIV, there is no limit in the number of raid clears a player can do in a week.
 This repetitive aspect of FFXIV, **99 percentile DPS metrics are as important as the expected DPS(=median**
 2. Also, because of the raid-buff heavy nature of FFXIV raids, there are many raid-related DPS metric such as rDPS, nDPS.

-To meet the game's needs, FFXIV Simbot calculates various DPS metrics inside its simulation, and record high-end values as well as median DPS performance:
+To meet the game's needs, FFXIV Simhelper calculates various DPS metrics inside its simulation, and record high-end values as well as median DPS performance:

 ![dps](../../images/dps.png)